 THINK PEACE Method

-How Our Caregiver Agency Can Help Your Loved One
+How Homewatch CareGivers Can Help Your Loved One

-When a loved one living with dementia displays an inappropriate behavior, they are most likely trying to tell you that something isn’t quite right — your loved one may be hungry, in pain or tired.
-Caregivers can use the “THINK PEACE” method to identify the basic needs of their loved one that should be addressed when behavioral issues arise.
+When a loved one living with dementia displays expressions of unmet needs, they are most likely trying to tell you that something isn’t quite right — your loved one may be hungry, in pain or tired.
+Caregivers can use the “THINK PEACE” method to identify the basic needs of their loved one that should be addressed when behaviors arise or are present.

-An organized, predictable environment helps relieve anxiety commonly known to trigger behavior issues in the person living with memory impairment.
-A daily activity structure should be planned to help your family member better understand and relate to their environment, so when inappropriate behaviors arise (paranoia, false ideas, catastrophic reactions, etc.), you’ll know to investigate.
+An organized, familiar environment helps relieve anxiety commonly known to trigger behavior issues in the person living with memory impairment.
+A daily activity structure should be planned to help your family member better understand and relate to their environment, so when expressions of unmet need arise (paranoia, false ideas, catastrophic reactions, etc.), you’ll know to investigate.

 The “THINK PEACE” method is something our caregivers use to avoid and eliminate common behavioral problems that can be applied when you’re the caregiver at home: